PathCRF: Ball-Free Soccer Event Detection via Possession Path Inference from Player Trajectories: Experiments

 Compared to constrained decoding, Masked CRFs further improve performance by incorporating constraints during training.
 While constrained decoding has become more prevalent in recent NLP due to the huge cost of fine-tuning LLMs and the complexity of linguistic constraints \cite{HokampL17,SunLWHLD19,LuWWJKKBQYZSC22,GengJP023}, our setting differs in that models can be efficiently trained from scratch and the governing constraints are simple (as explicitly defined in Section \ref{sec:masking}), making CRF-based training both feasible and advantageous.

 Lastly, the comparison between CRF variants highlights the necessity of explicit violation masking and dynamic transition scoring.
-Specifically, Dense CRFs without masking still produce illegal transitions and perform much worse in event detection than masked varients.
+Specifically, Dense CRFs without masking still produce illegal transitions and perform much worse in event detection than masked variants, indicating that CRF-based inference alone is insufficient without enforcing hard constraints.
 Furthermore, Dynamic Masked CRF achieves a much higher event precision (73.18\%) than Static Masked CRF (68.57\%).
 This is because static transition matrices always assign non-negligible probabilities to unnecessary state changes, resulting in far more frequent event detections (2,135) than the ground truth (1,831).
 In contrast, Dynamic Masked CRF adapts the likelihood of maintaining the current state to the context, yielding a more realistic number of events (1,961) and thereby improving the F1-score.